 When you’re looking to motivate your children with some after school activities that get them away from the TV or video games, it can be tough.

 Some children are just not natural extroverts and don’t find great enjoyment in taking part in organized activities with lots of other kids.
-Others are just not that into sport and would rather snuggle up on the sofa with a good book then fight to the death over a soccer ball.
+Others are just not that into sports and would rather snuggle up on the sofa with a good book than fight to the death over a soccer ball.

 If you’re looking at some ways to instill a bit of variety into your child’s weekly routine, we take a look at some alternative activities for the shy or quiet child.